lorriman/lastfmsearcher/README.md

 (To compile see 'API info' below about recreating an api key file, not supplied.)

+# LastFm demonstrator

+## What is this?

-A simple project to demonstrate commercial development capabilities in Gogole's Flutter/Dart.
+A simple project to demonstrate commercial development capabilities of Greg Lorriman in Google's Flutter/Dart.

 ### It includes :